AnyLog-co/documentation/image mapping.md

 connect dbms blobs_lsl where type = mongo and ip = localhost and port = 27017
 </pre>

-Additional information is available at the [Configuring a local database](https://github.com/AnyLog-co/documentation/blob/master/sql%20setup.md#configuring-a-local-database) section.
+Additional information is available at the [configuring a local database](https://github.com/AnyLog-co/documentation/blob/master/sql%20setup.md#configuring-a-local-database) section.

 ### Dropping the blobs database